CS571-S23/hw4/README.md

 ### 6. Reset Search

-Add an `onClick` handler so that when the user clicks the "Reset Search" button, the search term fields should be cleared and all students should be displayed.
+In `Classroom.jsx`, add an `onClick` handler so that when the user clicks the "Reset Search" button, the search term fields should be cleared and all students should be displayed.

 ![Step 6: Reset Search](figures/step6.png)